-Geothermal Energy in the UK What, where, how and why
+Geothermal Energy in the UK What, why, where and how

 TownRock Energy is an award-winning geothermal energy consultancy based in Edinburgh, Scotland.
-We are the leading specialist in all aspects of the UK's geothermal resources.
-Our mission is to access the abundant geothermal energy of the subsurface to provide up to 24 hour renewable heating and cooling to industrial, commercial and domestic energy users, often saving over 90% of carbon emissions versus gas.
-We are a passionate, innovative and diverse company that strives to minimise the energy industry's negative impact on the environment.
-We support all sustainable methods of non-fossil low carbon energy generation in order to help mitigate the effects of climate change.
-We try to integrate other renewable technologies into our geothermal systems to minimise emissions and fuel costs.
+We specialise in all aspects of the UK's geothermal resource.
 Our focused, dedicated team prides itself in its straighttalking approach to this frequently misunderstood renewable technology.
 We help our clients and partners understand how to unlock the value within the geological asset beneath their site.
-For more information about our products and services and to meet the team visit townrockenergy.com look beneath your feet
+For more information about our products and services and to meet the team visit townrockenergy.com look beneath your feet Why Geothermal Energy?

-Geothermal energy has the potential to be the most significant and sustainable source of heating and cooling globally by 2050 The Earth is constantly generating its own heat, primarily from the decay of radioactive isotopes, and will continue to do this effortlessly for billions of years to come.
+Very low carbon, renewable, heating and cooling provision, with attractive profits and 40+ year lifetime Only requires electricity to operate, which can be sourced from local renewables or the grid Often near to areas of heat demand, no visual or noise impact, and generally supported by local communities Government capital grant support available and attractive Renewable Heat Incentive (RHI) Geothermal energy has the potential to be the most significant and sustainable source of heating and cooling globally by 2050 The Earth is constantly generating its own heat, primarily from the decay of radioactive isotopes, and will continue to do this effortlessly for billions of years to come.
 This very low carbon energy source has already been tapped into all over the world, but we have only scratched the surface as regards unleashing the full potential of geothermal energy.
-Some countries in Europe have made more progress than others.
-Over a third of Paris is heated by geothermal energy.
-Germany has matured its geothermal heat and power industry to a point that private insurance companies often cover the drilling risk, and has created tens of thousands of jobs.
-The Netherlands has created over 600 jobs in only the very early stage of its decade-old geothermal sector, and it is growing rapidly.
 The UK continues to burn natural gas for heat, even though it has to import over 40% of the fuel used - but the UK geology is capable of being harnessed to produce a booming geothermal industry akin to the Netherlands.
 The team at TownRock Energy has travelled the world to understand best practices and policy for developing geothermal energy, and is now focused on demonstrating the viability of geothermal energy in the UK.
 We are helping the UK to meet its net-zero carbon 2050 target.
-Benefits of Geothermal Energy - 1.
-Very low carbon, renewable, heating and cooling provision, with attractive profits and 40+ year lifetime - 2.
-Only requires electricity to operate, which can be sourced from local renewables or the grid - 3.
-Often near to areas of heat demand, no visual or noise impact, and generally supported by local communities - 4.
-Government capital grant support available and attractive Renewable Heat Incentive (RHI) How does Geothermal Energy work?
+How does Geothermal Energy work?